SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpdma/readme.md

 > **Note:**
 >
 > - The debug feature of Simplicity Studio will not work after M4 flash is turned off.
-> - Only Memory to Memory transfer is supported in GPDMA.
+> - Only memory-to-memory transfer is supported in GPDMA.
-> - By default FIFO size for each channel is allocated as 8 in allocate channel.FIFO size should be higher than or equal to AHB burst size
+> - By default, the FIFO size for each channel is allocated as 8 in allocate channel.
+The FIFO size should be higher than or equal to AHB burst size.